levitvas/tarpc-distributed-system/README.md

 # tarpc-distributed-system
-A distributed system featuring REST API and tarpc for inter node communication.
+A distributed system featuring REST API and tarpc for inter-node communication.
+Supports deadlock detection via the Chandy-Misra-Haas algorithm.